SofaPirate/Plaquette/docs/getting_started.rst

 - :doc:`base_units`: Introduces foundational units like :doc:`DigitalIn`, :doc:`DigitalOut`,
   :doc:`AnalogIn`, and :doc:`AnalogOut`.
 These are the building blocks for interfacing with hardware pins.
-- :doc:`generators`: Covers the signal generators :doc:`SquareWave`, :doc:`TriangleWave`, and :doc:`SineWave`.
+- :doc:`generators`: Covers the signal generators :doc:`Wave` and :doc:`Ramp`.
 These
-  are used to create various oscillating or periodic signals.
+  are used to create various types of regular signals.
-- :doc:`timing`: Focuses on units related to time management, like :doc:`Metronome` for periodic events, :doc:`Alarm` for duration-based functionality, and :doc:`Ramp` for smooth transitions.
+- :doc:`timing`: Focuses on units related to time management such as :doc:`Metronome` for periodic events and :doc:`Alarm` for duration-based functionality.
 - :doc:`filters`: Discusses tools for :doc:`smoothing <Smoother>`, :doc:`scaling <MinMaxScaler>`, or
   :doc:`normalizing <Normalizer>` signals, as well as :doc:`detecting peaks <PeakDetector>`.
 - :doc:`functions`: Explains helper functions for tasks like value mapping, signal transformations,